DavidScicluna/react-weather/README.md

 # Weather Application

-Weather is an application that displays the weather of any city in planet Earth.
+Weather is an application that allows the user to search the current weather of all cities around the world.
 Built with [React JS](https://reactjs.org).

 ## Features
   1. Set temperature scale to either Celsius/Fahrenheit